turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 Try creating your own functions in that same Repl!

-* Write a function that logs to the console a message of "Let's add!", and then logs a sum of five different integers.
+  1. Write a function that logs to the console a message of "Let's add!", and then logs a sum of five different integers.
-* Write a function that assigns three different math equations to three different variables, then logs the sum of the values of all three variables.
+  1. Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name.
-* Write a function that declares a `firstName` variable and a `lastName` variable, then logs a message that incorporates the full name.
+  1. Write a function that assigns three different math equations (adding 3 numbers, dividing 2 numbers, etc) to three different variables, then logs the sum of the values of all three variables.
-* Write a function that logs a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to the console.
+  1. Write a function that logs a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to the console. 🌶 Spicy

 _Make sure you're thinking about your naming conventions!_
 </section>

 ### Passing Information to a Function:
 Sometimes you need to give a function some information in order for it to do its job.
 You can give that function the information it needs by providing _parameters_ in the function declaration.
-These are place holders that you identify with appropriately named labels inside the parentheses of your named function.
-The words you use for your parameters act like variables INSIDE the function, which means they serve as a means to pass values.
+These are place holders that act like variables INSIDE the function, which means they serve as a means to pass values.

 ### Parameters vs. Arguments
 When you declare a function, and you stipulate the function will accept some bits of information, those are parameters.
 Then, when you pass in values for those parameters as you invoke the function, those are called arguments.